ryan-creator/snapshot/README.md

 ### Swift Package Manager (SPM)

-If you want to use SnapshotTesting in any other project that uses SPM, add the package as a dependency in Package.swift:
+If you want to use Snapshot in any other project that uses SPM, add the package as a dependency in Package.swift:

 ```swift
 dependencies: [